Glenbrook Tunnel (1913)

 The Glenbrook Tunnel is a double-track railway tunnel located on the Main Western Line, near Glenbrook, in the City of Blue Mountains local government area of New South Wales, Australia.
-The property is owned by RailCorp, an agency of the Government of New South Wales.
+The property is owned by the Transport Asset Holding Entity.
 The railway tunnel is part of the Glenbrook 1913 double-track deviation, which replaced the Glenbrook 1892 single-track deviation across the Blue Mountains.
 The tunnel is 283 m long and was officially opened on 11 May 1913.

 Description

 At 283 m, the 1913 tunnel was shorter than the 634 m 1892 Glenbrook Tunnel.
 However, the 1913 deviation was approximately 2 mi longer than the 1892 deviation.
 The 1913 deviation did not improve the time taken to climb or descend the pass between Emu Plains and Blaxland stations, however a reduction in gradient from 1:30 to 1:60 made the pass more manageable and reduced challenges with steam locomotives in tunnels on significant gradients, including reducing the possibility of suffocation.

 Initially it was planned to continue use of the 1892 tunnel for trains that head east from the Blue Mountains towards Emu Plains station.
 When the deviation opened in May 1913, the single-track 1892 tunnel, with a gradient of 1:30, was used for east-bound trains and the new 1913 tunnel, with a gradient of 1:60, was used for west-bound trains.
 After the new line duplication was completed on 25 September 1913, the old (1892) Glenbrook Tunnel was no longer used for trains and the old Glenbrook station was closed.

 Steel sleepers were used instead of traditional wooden sleepers.
 Electricity supplied power to the tunnel for lighting and electric fans used to maintain air quality.

 The improvements to the Main Western Line resulted in rapid development of the Blue Mountains area as both a residential and tourism destination.